Home/NFL

 Article continues below this ad

-According to Brown, Nantambu was doing criminal activities for two years.
+According to Brown, Nantambu was involved in criminal activities for the past two years.
 The accusation?
 Stealing jewelry worth six figures.
 Legal records haven’t fully surfaced to verify that specific charge.
 But Brown insists this incident is the foundation for what he believes has been a pattern of harassment and threats ever since.
 Brown alleges that just a year later, Nantambu took things to a physical level.

 According to the former All-Pro wide receiver, his alleged stalker appeared at his Rolling Loud performance in 2023.
 Without any clearance or invitation, Nantambu tried to initiate an assault.
 Then came the moment that pushed everything into the national spotlight.
 “Then in May he snuck into a gate at the event and came right up to me, trying to steal from me and threaten my life.”
 This lines up with a police investigation into an incident that occurred in May 2025 during a celebrity boxing match in Miami, where Nantambu claims Brown shot him.

 The story quickly made national news.
 But Brown’s version is different.
-He says he was ambushed, that Nantambu forced his way into the venue, approached him, and tried to rob and threaten him.
-Brown still claims he took actions for self-defense.
+He says Nantambu ambushed him, forcing his way into the venue, approaching him, and trying to rob and threaten him.
+Brown still claims he took actions in self-defense.

 The altercation led to a warrant for his arrest on charges of attempted murder with a firearm.
 It marks the most serious legal accusation Brown has faced since leaving the NFL.
 And that’s saying something, given his lengthy post-career rap sheet.